dashingsoft/pyarmor/docs/tutorial/advanced.rst

 Hook is used when running obfuscated scripts, it mainly does some special protection work.

-A hook is a Python script called at
+A hook is a Python script, generally run in main script, but it also could be called

-* boot: when importing the runtime package :mod:`pyarmor_runtime`
+- when loading the runtime package :mod:`pyarmor_runtime`
+- when imporing each obfuscated module
-* period: only called when runtime key is in period mode
+- periodically only when runtime key is in period mode
-* import: when imporing an obfuscated module

-TODO
+Use cases:

+- read user data in runtime key, and verify it by user
+- set runtime language in boot
+- pack to one file with outer runtime key
+- call some extra anti-debug routines defined by user

 Internationalization runtime error message
 ==========================================